CrlsMrls/learning-notes/kubernetes/replica-sets.md

 # Replica sets

 Replica sets guarantee a number of identical Pods are running.
+They handle restarting Pods if they happen to go down for some reason.

 ## Definition file